top of page

 Consider the cosmos: “In the beginning…the earth was without form or shape (maximal disorder)…Then God said ‘Let there be light’ and there was light…God then separated the light from the darkness (order)…Then God said, ‘Let there be a dome in the middle of the waters to separate one body of water from the other’ (order)…the water under the sky was gathered into its basin and dry land appeared (order)…God created mankind in his image…male and female he created them (order).”
 (Genesis 1)

-Whether you prefer the model of creation known as ‘Genesis’ or the model known as ‘Big Bang,' it is clear that ordering per se is synonymous with the creative act.
-Big Bang or Fiat Lux, take your choice.
+Whether you prefer the model of creation known as ‘Genesis’ or the modern version known as ‘Big Bang,' it is clear that ordering per se is synonymous with the creative act.
+Big Bang or Fiat Lux, take your pick, entropy is at an all time low

 Then, call it Original Sin or Thermodynamics, the entropic process begins.
-Entropy increases, order decreases.
+From the instant of cosmogenesis, entropy inexorably increases; order decreases.
 At some time in the far distant future, the universe will reach or approach a state of maximal entropy; all order will be lost and, effectively at least, the universe will cease to exist.
 “You cannot count what is not there.”
 (Ecclesiastes 1: 15b)

 The only intellectually honest emotion then is despair.
-Unless…reality also has a transcendent (eternal) aspect (or dimension)!
 The opposite of faith is not doubt, which is unavoidable, but despair.
+(Yes, despair also negates hope and love.)
+Unless…reality also has a transcendent (eternal) aspect.

 The finale of the Our Father asks God to deliver us from evil.
-It is the climax of the greatest verses ever written.
-What then can it mean?
+It is the climax of the greatest prayer ever written.
 We are asking God to free us from the otherwise inevitable ravages of entropy.
-We, like the Psalmist (e.g., Psalm 23), are asking God not to let our existence be erased.
+We, like the Psalmist (Psalm 23), are asking God not to let our existence be erased.
 We are simply asking for eternal life, that’s all!

 “The Lord is my shepherd (father); there is nothing I lack (daily bread) …He guides me along right paths (lead us not into temptation) for the sake of his (holy) name.
-Even though I walk through the valley of the shadow of death (the temporal world), I will fear no evil, for you are with me (deliver us from evil) …I will dwell in the house of the Lord forever (on earth as it is in heaven).”
+Even though I walk through the valley of the shadow of death (the temporal world), I will fear no evil (death), for you are with me (deliver us from evil) …I will dwell in the house of the Lord forever (eternal life).”
 Amen.

 David Cowles is the founder and editor-in-chief of Aletheia Today Magazine.
 He lives with his family in Massachusetts where he studies and writes about philosophy, science, theology, and scripture.
 He can be reached at david@aletheiatoday.com.